 This is a Guide and Collection of the most recent variants and updates to the ship-classes of the Highwind Fleet.
 These ships are all up to date with the latest technology, and are designed for Survival.
 Within this guide are both the Fleet Manual and Pilot Manual.
 Any new ships I upload will be added to this list.
 All conveyor lines are hooked up and the ships are ready for any creative and/or survival game.
-There may be some issues with the controls as these blueprints are direct conversions from the Steam Workshop, and the developers might not have things working properly.
-I will try to fix this in the future if the developers can't correct the problem.
+These ships are designed for ONLINE PvP only, and must have an additional external defense designed separately against offline raiding.

 No mods or scripts are required for any of these ships.

-The Corvettes of the Warfleet are completely self-dependent and have much greater range than their cheaper hydrogen-based destroyer counterparts.
-They are designed to fight in wolf-packs against potentially stronger targets, with the Fleet Corvette's Captain taking command.
+The Corvettes and Frigates of the Warfleet are completely self-dependent and have much greater range than their cheaper hydrogen-based counterparts.
+They are designed to fight in wolf-packs against potentially stronger targets, with a Frigate's Captain taking command.
 They are also a good choice for defending low-priority stations and other objectives.

 Fighters - The fighters of Highwind are small yet well armed.
-They can be carried around in the hangars of both cruisers and battlecruisers.
+They can be carried around in the hangars of both battlecruisers and dreadnoughts.
 Though agile, Highwind fighters are often hydrogen-based, and thus only have a very limited range.

 Strike Fighters - This type of fighter is heavier and comes equipped with better armament as well as armor.
 They have much more range then their lighter counterparts, and can operate independently from the fleet if needed.
-Like standard fighters, strike fighters are capable of fitting in the hangars of cruisers and battlecruisers.
+Like standard fighters, strike fighters are capable of fitting in the hangars of battlecruisers and dreadnoughts.

 Ships of the Highwind Warfleet have stream-lined controls, meaning they all operate very similarly.
 Controls can sometimes vary for small ships or utility ships.
 Warships often have a Battle Bridge located safely within the center of the ship.
 Most ships have their strongest thrust upwards in natural gravity, and only a few can operate omni-directionally in any environment.